On determinantal point processes with nonsymmetric kernels: Definitions and first properties of DPPs

-The result that determinantal measures are stable by particle-hole transformations is thus almost equivalent to the result that $P_0$ matrices are stable by principal pivot transforms \cite[Theorem 4.8.4]{Johnson20}.
-This illustrates the close link there is between the theory of $P_0$ matrices and the theory of DPPs with nonsymmetric kernels.
+The result that determinantal measures are stable by particle-hole transformations \cite{Borodin99} is thus almost equivalent to the result that $P_0$ matrices are stable by principal pivot transforms \cite[Theorem 4.8.4]{Johnson20}.
+Interestingly, both results were proven almost at the same time but using completely different methods.
+This is a nice illustration of the close link there is between the theory of $P_0$ matrices and the theory of DPPs.